movestore/movestore.github.io/appspec.md

 ```

 ## Artefacts
 If the App creates [Artefacts](copilot-r-sdk.md#Artefacts) this must be stated in the `appspec.json`.
-They type and amount of artefacts does not have to be defined.
-It is even possible without error that under certain data circumstances no artefact are returned.
+The type and amount of artefacts do not have to be defined.
+Note that also with this setting, it is possible that (e.g. if there are no data for an animal) no artefact are returned without inducing an error.
 ```json
 {
   "settings": [],